arslanoktay/ImageColorChanger/README.md

-It's a script repository.
-It's written with Go.
+This is a script repository written in Go.
+It helps convert given images into versions with a desired color tone.

-Dependency: > go 1.22.5
+Dependency:

-Using:
-  1- Put images to "iconlar" file
+Go 1.22.5 or later

+Usage:
+  1- Place the images in the iconlar folder.

-  2- Run via go run main.go or with Makefile create a compiled file 3- Enter rgb values (255,255,255)
+  2- Run the script using go run main.go or compile it using the Makefile.

+  3- Enter the desired RGB values (e.g., 255, 255, 255).

-  4- Converted images ready
+  4- The converted images will be ready in the output.